Cray-HPE/sat/docs/man/sat-status.8.rst

         Reverses the order of the nodes.

 **-x, --xnames**
-        Selects nodes to report from a comma-separated list of XNames, or a single XName.
+        Selects nodes to report from a comma-separated list of xnames, or a single xname.
 Any case may be used, and leading zeros from the integer parts will be removed before matching.
 May be used with **--nids**.

 **-n, --nids**